jjasghar/chef-book/part2/07-vagrant-provisioning-vs-local-chef-solo.md

 [~/vagrant/chef-book] % ls
 Vagrantfile cookbooks
 ```
 As you can see your `cookbooks` directory is there.
-Next you'll need to open up the `Vagrantfile` and add the run_list to it so chef-solo can do it's magic.
+Next you'll need to open up the `vagrantfile` and add the run_list to it so chef-solo can do its magic.
 ```ruby
 # -*- mode: ruby -*-
 # vi: set ft=ruby :